mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 <p align="center"><img src="img/species_sets_with_geneflow_BBAA_Dandf4ratio.png" alt="Dvals\*" width="600"></p>

 **Question 3:** How informative are the plots above?
-Can you identify the gene flow events from the plots? [(see answer)](#q3)
+Can you identify the gene flow events from the plots?

 As an upgrade on the above plots we developed with Hannes Svardal, the f-branch or fb(C) metric (introduced in [Malinsky et al. (2018)](https://doi.org/10.1038/s41559-018-0717-x).
 This is designed to disentangle correlated f4-ratio results and, unlike the matrix presentation above, f-branch can assign gene flow to specific, possibly internal, branches on a phylogeny.
 The f-branch metric builds upon and formalises verbal arguments employed by [Martin et al. (2013)](http://www.genome.org/cgi/doi/10.1101/gr.159426.113), who used these lines of reasoning to assign gene flow to specific internal branches on the phylogeny of Heliconius butterflies.

-The logic of f-branch is illustated in the following figure:
+The logic of f-branch is illustated in the following figure.
+The panel (c) provides an example illustrating interdependences between different f4-ratio scores, which can be informative about the timing of introgression.
+In this example, different choices for the P1 population provide constraints on when the gene flow could have happened. (d) Based on relationships between the f4-ratio results from different four taxon tests, the f-branch, or f<sub>b</sub> statistic, distinguishes between admixture at different time periods, assigning signals to different (possibly internal) branches in the population/species tree

 <p align="center"><img src="img/FbranchIllustation.png" alt="\*" width="600"></p>